Justin Boston: 2013

 In July 2012, Boston signed with Venturini Motorsports to drive the full ARCA Racing Series season in 2013.
 Coming onto sponsor the team was electronic recycling company Zloop, founded in 2012 and based in Hickory, North Carolina.
 At the age of 23 years, Boston was one of the older rookies to enter ARCA competition, but was second quickest in December testing at Daytona out of 61 drivers, timing in at 48.871 seconds (184.158 mph).
-Boston ran the full 21-race schedule, scoring poles at both races at Salem Speedway to go along with 18 total top 10 qualifying efforts.
-Despite not winning a race, he finished the year with eight top 5s and an impressive 16 top 10s to earn 3rd place in the championship standings behind 10-time champion Frank Kimmel and Mason Mingus.
+Boston ran the full 21-race schedule, scoring poles at both races at Salem Speedway to go along with 18 total top-ten qualifying efforts.
+Despite not winning a race, he finished the year with eight top-fives and an impressive 16 top-tens to earn third place in the championship standings behind ten-time champion Frank Kimmel and Mason Mingus.
 Boston was selected as the 2013 SCOTT rookie of the year.

 2014

 Boston and ZLOOP resigned with Venturini Motorsports for 2014.
 Boston scored poles in the first two races of the season, including his third consecutive pole at Salem Speedway.
 He scored his first victory at the MENARDS 200 at Toledo Speedway in May, after taking the lead from Grant Enfinger with 20 laps to go.
 It was the first victory at the 0.5 mile track for Venturini since Bill Venturini won in 1987.
 Boston took his second win of the season at Madison International Speedway in August, after taking the lead on a late race pit stop.

 It was announced in August that Boston, Zloop, and Venturini would move up to the Camping World Truck Series starting at Bristol Motor Speedway.
 Team owner Billy Venturini himself would serve as Boston's crew chief.
 Boston qualified 27th and finished 30th after a crash.
 The team planned to run the final three races of the season in preparation for a full-time effort in 2015, but those plans were scrapped when sponsor Zloop shifted their focus to the next season.

 In September, it was announced that Boston would make his Nationwide Series debut at Kentucky Speedway for Joe Gibbs Racing in their No. 20 Toyota Camry.
 Boston also ran the car the following weekend at Dover International Speedway, where his stock car interests originally began.
 Boston finished 9th in his debut at Kentucky, and followed it up with a 12th at Dover.